drjoschua/nr-litteratur/UU-ASS.md

 There were also additional questionnaires and post evaluation interviews (face-to-face or phone).
 The quantitative data collected in both remote and local evaluation was comparable, at the same time as the amount and richness of the qualitative data was much lower for the remote evaluation.
 Thus, the authors argue that remote evaluation might be appropriate for summative evaluations, while local assessment was best suited for formative evaluation.
-Moreover, they list recommendations for local evaluation (investigating assistive tools beforehand, access to location, configuration time, special needs) and remote evaluations (appropriate training material beforehand, wider variety of assistive tools, synchronous vs asynchronous, follow-up phone i
+Moreover, they list recommendations for local evaluation (investigating assistive tools beforehand, access to location, configuration time, special needs) and remote evaluations (appropriate training material beforehand, wider variety of assistive tools, synchronous vs asynchronous, follow-up phone).

 ## Brush et al. (2004) A comparison of synchronous remote and local usability studies for an expert interface

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

-Brush et al. (2004) compared results from a local (think aloud) and a synchronous remote (think alone over phone) usability study, investigating usability issues found, participants expereince, and facilitator's experience.
+Brush et al. (2004) compared results from a local (think aloud) and a synchronous remote (think alone over phone) usability study, investigating usability issues found, participants experience, and facilitator's experience.
 The results suggest that the number of usability issues found including type and severity is comparable, at the same time as the qualitative experience may differ.
-For the remoe study, they point out that peparation required more effort, recruitment was easier, the tone of voice was enough to sense frustration, and that most of their participants would either prefer both methods equally or the remote evaluation in the future.
+For the remote study, they point out that preparation required more effort, recruitment was easier, the tone of voice was enough to sense frustration, and that most of their participants would either prefer both methods equally or the remote evaluation in the future.